Ahkam al-Qur'an (Ibn al-Arabi)

 Aḥkām al-Qurʾān (أحكام القرآن) is a multi-volume juridical Qur'ānic exegesis authored by the Andalusian Mālikī scholar Abū Bakr ibn al-ʿArabī (d.
 1148 CE).
-The book interprets the Qur'anic verses related to legal rulings (āyāt al-aḥkām), examining their meanings through linguistic, contextual, and juristic analysis.
+The book interprets the Qur'anic verses related to legal rulings (aḥkām), examining their meanings through linguistic, contextual, and juristic analysis.
 Drawing on the Sunnah and the views of various legal schools, Ibn al-ʿArabī offers a systematic treatment of Islamic law as derived from the Quran.
 The work is regarded as one of the foundational Mālikī contributions to legal exegesis and an important reference for later scholars, including al-Qurṭubī.

 Methodology

 Among Ibn al-'Arabī's most significant contributions, Aḥkām al-Qur'ān occupies a prominent place.
-Structured according to the canonical order of the Quran, the work analyzes 106 surahs that contain verses pertaining to legal rulings (āyāt al-aḥkām), offering detailed commentary on a total of 852 such verses.
+Structured according to the canonical order of the Quran, the work analyzes 106 surahs that contain verses pertaining to legal rulings (aḥkām), offering detailed commentary on a total of 852 such verses.
 Surahs that do not include any legal material—such as al-Qamar, al-Ḥāqqa, al-Nāzi'āt, al-Takwīr, al-Infiṭār, al-Qāri‘a, al-Humazah, and al-Kāfirūn are omitted.
 Ibn al-'Arabī opens his exegesis of each surah by specifying the number of legal verses it contains, and introduces every verse by indicating how many discrete legal questions (masā'il) it addresses.

 In deriving rulings, Ibn al-'Arabī grounds his reasoning in linguistic analysis, the Sunnah, and the practical precedent of the Companions.
 When employing hadith evidence, he carefully evaluates reports through the lens of jarḥ wa ta‘dīl (criticism and authentication of transmitters) and deliberately avoids weak narrations.
 In instances where sound hadiths are unavailable, he prioritizes the established practice of the Companions, thereby aligning himself with the methodological approach of Mālik ibn ʾAnas regarding the authority of ‘amal ahl al-Madīnah (the practice of the people of Medina).
 Notably, he also demonstrates a conscious effort to exclude Isrā’īliyyāt (Judeo-Christian traditions) from his exegesis.

 Throughout the work, Ibn al-'Arabī often supports his interpretations by cross-referencing related Qur'anic verses and elucidating their interconnections.
 His commentary reflects an awareness of the broader juristic discourse: he frequently presents the opinions of other legal schools (madhāhib), juxtaposing them with those of his own Mālikī tradition.
 While he defends Mālikī positions with rigorous reasoning and persuasive argumentation, his discussions generally exhibit an impartial and analytical engagement with differing viewpoints.
 Alongside this intertextual approach, he makes use of variant readings (qirāʾāt), the circumstances of revelation (asbāb al-nuzūl), and the concept of abrogation (naskh), which together illustrate his mastery of the Qur’anic sciences and his concern for contextual and chronological coherence in interpretation.